victorgfb/victorgfb/README.md

 #### Awards

-2020 - Member of the group awarded in the third place in the Sebraelab Online Challenge, Sebrae.

 2019 - Member of the winning team of the "Embedded Systems Competition 2019 - Macnica DHW & Analog Devices IoT Challenge", Brazilian Symposium on Computing Systems Engineering.

 #### Lattes